naghim/Daily-Hoyo-Checkin/README.md

   ]
 }
 ```
+> [!NOTE]
+> These tokens have an expiration date.
+If the script stops functioning unexpectedly, log in again and replace the old tokens.
+This should restore the script's functionality.

 3. **(Optional) Healthcheck**: In case you want to check if the workflow is successful, sign up on [Healthchecks](https://healthchecks.io/) and put the health check URL into the healthcheck field.
 4. **Encode the config file into base64**: Visit [base64 encode](https://www.base64encode.org/) and encode the file in base64.